Lecanyu/Notes/machine_learning/incremental_learning/index.md

 title: Incremental learning
 ---

-Incremental learning mechanism endow the neural network to fastly learn some new tasks without dramatical performance degenerate on old tasks.
+Incremental learning mechanism endow the neural network to fast learn some new tasks without dramatical performance degeneration on old tasks.

-Here I put some my understanding about several state of the art paper in this field.
+Here I put my understanding about several state-of-the-art paper in this field.

 ## Learning without forgetting
 {% sidenote 1, 'Check [here](https://arxiv.org/pdf/1606.09282.pdf) for original paper.'%}
-This paper first give us a good conclusion about the existing methods on incremental learning (or transfer learning) field.
-I draw a summary here as well.
+This paper gives us a good conclusion about the existing methods on incremental learning (or transfer learning) field.
+I draw that summary here.

 ### Tuning Categories
 Let's say we have pre-trained backbone network with parameters $$\theta_s$$, task-specific FC parameters $$\theta_o$$, and randomly initialized task-specific FC parameters $$\theta_n$$ for new tasks.
 Based on the different parameters adjustment strategies, we have below categories: